autowarefoundation/autoware-documentation/docs/how-to-guides/performance_analysis.md

       // do something with O(1)
 ```

+It checks whether each point cloud is contained in each detection area.
 Let `N` be the size of `point_clouds` and `M` be the size of `detection_areas`, then the computational complexity of this program is O(N^2 \* M), since the complexity of `within` is O(N).
 Here, given that most of the point clouds are located far away from a certain detection area, a certain optimization can be achieved.
 First, calculate the minimum enclosing circle that completely covers the detection area, and then check whether the points are contained in that circle.
 Most of the point clouds can be quickly ruled out by this method, we don’t have to call the `within` function in most cases.
 Below is the pseudocode after optimization.

 ```cpp